 When planning their ArtistsInspire project with Teaching Artist Jessica Houston, teacher Hélène Boivin of Ayer’s Cliff Elementary School also wanted students to understand their importance and influence as part of a community.
 Hélène writes,

 “The whole idea of involving all the kids and making them feel that they are part of a community, that they can make a difference was reached… [Jessica] took the time with each group to talk about the beauty of nature, the importance of taking care of our world and that everything has its importance… She made sure that every kid had a specific part of the drawing to paint and that each part was crucial for the harmony of the final result.”

-In more feedback on art-making supporting resilience, Chateauguay Valley Regional High School’s English generalist Kimberly Hardy writes,
+In more feedback on art-making supporting Youth Mental Health and student resilience, Chateauguay Valley Regional High School’s English generalist Kimberly Hardy writes,

 “This experience was the highlight of this challenging year.
-[Rachel McCrum] brought us each agency, by helping students discover the power of words to be able to shape one’s experience of struggle.
+[Teaching Artist Rachel McCrum] brought us each agency, by helping students discover the power of words to be able to shape one’s experience of struggle.
 Now that we are in the closing chapter of this year, many students cite Rachel’s virtual visits and lessons as the most valuable learning they did this year.”

-Accounts of fostering student resilience through art-making is feedback we are thrilled and honoured to receive.
+Accounts of fostering Youth Mental Health through art-making is feedback we are thrilled and honoured to receive.
 Many thanks to the artists and teachers fostering this important life skill for students.